sendgrid/wordpress/README.md

 You can find more examples here: https://github.com/sendgrid/sendgrid-php/blob/v4.0.2/README.md

+### My server is slow.
+Can I increase the timeout for API requests?

+Yes.
+You can define a constant in your wp-config.php file like this:

+`define('SENDGRID_REQUEST_TIMEOUT', 10);`

+The value is in seconds, this means that API requests will wait 10 seconds for a reponse from the SendGrid API server until timing out.

 ## Screenshots

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.